wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/radio-programming.rst

 `FRC Radio Configuration 20.0.0 Israel Version <https://firstfrc.blob.core.windows.net/frc2020/Radio/FRC_Radio_Configuration_20_0_0_IL.zip>`_

 .. note:: The _IL version is for Israel teams and contains a version of the OM5PAC firmware with restricted channels for use in Israel.

-.. warning:: Version 19.1.1 corrects an issue with applying the Bandwidth Limit present in version 19.1.0.
-Teams should install the new version, then re-program their radio (there is no need to re-flash the firmware).

 Install the software
 --------------------